marcduiker/azure-functions-university/lessons/cosmosdb.md

 7.2 Add a new Azure Function manually with Http trigger.

-At VS Code, add a new file and name it `MyFunction.cs`.
+At VS Code, add a new file and name it `StorePlayerWithDI.cs`.
 Add the following code on it:

 ```csharp
 using System.Threading.Tasks;